 - Hold a full out-of-state certificate and meet standards set by the State Board of Education.
 Anything less than full certification will require review by Teacher Certification.

-The Oklahoma Alternative Placement Program provides an opportunity for individuals with non-teaching degrees to teach in Oklahoma accredited schools.
-The eligibility requirements are:
+Provides an opportunity for individuals with non-teaching degrees to teach in Oklahoma accredited schools

 Non-Traditional Path for Oklahoma Teacher Certification

 Route for individuals who meet certain criteria and interested in obtaining a special education certification

 American Board for Certification of Teacher Excellence (ABCTE)

 A program designed to inspire career changers to enter the teaching field and give them a rigorous and efficient process to achieve their goals

 National corps of outstanding recent college graduates and professionals of any area who commit two years to teach in urban and rural public schools

 The American Board is a program designed to inspire career changers to enter the teaching field and give them a rigorous and efficient process to achieve their goals.
 Requirements for teaching in Oklahoma through the American Board are outlined below.

 Certification areas that are acceptable in the state of Oklahoma are: Biology, Chemistry, English Language Arts, General Science, Mathematics, Physics, United States History, and World History.
 These areas cover grade levels 6-12.